 Here are some general rules to avoid the dreaded “bonk.”
-We’re not suggesting you eat 3 separate meals in the hours leading up to exercise.
+We’re not suggesting you eat three separate meals in the hours leading up to exercise.
 Rather, pick the one that best suits your day.

-3 hours prior to a workout: Eat a well-rounded, light meal.
+Three hours prior to a workout: Eat a well-rounded, light meal.
 As long as it’s not too many calories (more than 500-ish), most of it will be turned into fuel by the time you begin.
 Almost any meal in any Beachbody diet plan fits this mold, as you have ample time to digest.

-2 hours prior: Eat a light snack that’s mainly carbohydrates.
+Two hours prior: Eat a light snack that’s mainly carbohydrates.
 Something that’s 4 parts carbs to 1 part protein with little fat will ensure there’s time to convert it into glycogen.
 “Energy foods,” something like granola with yogurt and fruit, is ideal.

 Any extra protein and fat will hinder your workout.
-It’s similar to the 2 hours prior snack, but since your body can only convert 200 to 300 calories into energy in a given hour you’ll want to keep the portions smaller.
+It’s similar to the two-hours-prior snack, but since your body can only convert 200 to 300 calories into energy in a given hour you’ll want to keep the portions smaller.

-Less than 1 hour: Try not to eat during the last hour before your workout.
+Less than one hour: Try not to eat during the last hour before your workout.
 If you haven’t eaten in hours, liquid fuels, like juice, or easily digestible carbs, like half of a banana, will digest fast enough to help you during the later stages of the workout when your glycogen would otherwise run out.

 Have a question you want the Experts to answer?
 Email us at email@example.com!